Fast and Easy Extension Activities for Tut’s Mummy: Lost and Found by Judy Donnelly from Sonlight’s HBL B

 Same game, but with more complex rules

-And of a course, a glimpse of the inside of one of the tombs in the nearby Valley of the Queens, the tomb of Queen Nefertari.
+And, of course, a glimpse of the inside of one of the tombs in the nearby Valley of the Queens, the tomb of Queen Nefertari.
 (Only a handful of tombs at each site are open to the public).

 Almost everything I looked at really spoiled chapter 4.
-So, I am including a song about Tutankhamen, which is one of those odd ones with a bit of weirdness, but it helps children with the name of Tutankhamen’s pronunciation and a bit of other details they have learned or will learn soon.
+So, I am including a song about Tutankhamun, which is one of those odd ones with a bit of weirdness, but it helps children with the name of Tutankhamn’s pronunciation and a few other details they have learned or will learn soon.

 A Look at Tut’s Treasures, precisely as they were found.

-This video contains 4 parts (even though it says “Part 1”).
-I would suggest watching only part 1 and possibly 2 if they are very interested (it gets more into other topics and a bit drier the longer it goes on).
+This video contains four parts (even though it says “Part 1”).
+I would suggest watching only part 1 and possibly two if they are very interested (it gets more into other topics and a bit drier the longer it goes on).
 Part 2 ends at about 4:45.

 There are more clips in Part 2, but they aren’t all that interesting to most children unless they love history.
-Clip 5, the first clip, they look for one single stone in a warehouse full of stones that says that Akenaten is Tutankhamen’s father (spoiler alert: they find it, in two halves, stored in two different areas).
+In clip 5, the first clip, they look for one single stone in a warehouse full of stones that says that Akenaten is Tutankhamun’s father (spoiler alert: they find it, in two halves, stored in two different areas).
 Clip 6 is back at the lab.
 Spoiler again: they find one piece of Tut’s DNA.
-Clip 7 is bizarre, people talking but only music playing, no voices, and then a reenactment of King Tut and his father when he was a child learning to drive a chariot.
-And, since you’ve read this far, Clip 8 again has voice, and they are digging in the sand looking for a city built by Tut’s father that was later abandoned.
+Clip 7 is bizarre, with people talking but only music playing, no voices, and then a reenactment of King Tut and his father when he was a child learning to drive a chariot.
+And, since you’ve read this far, Clip eight again, his voice, and they are digging in the sand looking for a city built by Tut’s father that was later abandoned.
 They find a graveyard with lots of bones.
 Clip 9 shows some archaeologists looking in the area they think was the tomb of Queen Nefertiti, but they find it’s only an abandoned workshop.
-And I couldn’t find a part 3, so I guess, as in real life, we don’t really find out any answers.
+And I couldn’t find a part 3, so I guess, as, in real life, we don’t find out any answers.